Indonesia haze: Why do forests keep burning?

 Indonesia has long struggled to police the vast rural expanse in Sumatra and Kalimantan.

-But Indonesia and environment rights activists also say it is not entirely to blame, as some of the corporations accused of illegal burning have Malaysian and Singaporean investors.
+But Indonesia and environment rights activists also say the country is not entirely to blame, as some of the big corporations accused of illegal burning have Malaysian and Singaporean investors.

-In the meantime Indonesian authorities continue to struggle to put out the fires, many of which have flared up on flammable and dry peat-rich areas.
+In the meantime Indonesian authorities struggle to put out the fires, many of which have flared up on flammable and dry peat-rich areas.

 A peat fire is difficult to put out as it can burn underground for months, and requires a lot of water to extinguish.
 Fires can spread underground and spring up in other places later.